 The area from St Barts westward to the east coast of Puerto Rico I refer to as Hurricane Alley.
 Since 1975 the area has been hit 10 times by hurricanes and many tropical storms, probably ten.
 Thus about every five years a hurricane will hit the area.

 Antigua at 17 N, the next yachting center to the south has been hit 3 times by hurricane and 6 tropical storm since 1975, thus every five years a hurricane or tropical storm.

-Martinique at 14 30 N has been very lucky as though it has been brushed by many hurricanes it has never taken a direct hit since 75.
+Martinique at 14 30 N has been very lucky.
+It has been brushed by many hurricanes, but it has never taken a direct hit since 75.
 It has been hit by 7 tropical storms, thus one every six years.

 Similarly St Lucia, 14 N since 75, has been brushed by a number of hurricanes but has not suffered a direct hit but has been hit by 7 tropical storms, again like Martinique one every 6 years.

 Carriacou and the Grenadines, since 1975 has been hit by two hurricanes but also by 9 tropical storms.
 Thus a hurricane or strong blow every four years.
 The new Tyrell Bay Yacht yard, which claims it has room to store 200 boats during hurricane season, hopefully will do a really good job of chocking and tying down the boats they store.